folio-org/stripes-testing/README.md

     $ yarn test-checkout

+to list pre-defined tests

+    $ yarn run

 ### run tests from a UI module

 #### run all of a UI module's tests

-    $ yarn test-module -- -o --run=users    # runs all tests from the users module
+    $ yarn test-module -- -o --run=users    # runs all tests in test.js from the users module

 #### run individual tests from a UI module

     $ yarn test-module -- -o --run=users:new_user  # runs the new-user tests from the users module

-to view these options for running UI module tests
+to view options for running UI module tests

     $ yarn test-module

-to list pre-defined tests

-    $ yarn run

 ## optional: environment variables to modify tests